-The Federal Reserve Bank of Dallas is led by president and CEO Robert S. Kaplan.
+The Federal Reserve Bank of Dallas is led by interim president and CEO Meredith Black.
 The Eleventh Federal Reserve District, headquartered in Dallas, includes Texas, northern Louisiana, and southern New Mexico.
 The Dallas Fed has branch locations in El Paso, Houston, and San Antonio

 by Federal Reserve Bank of Dallas staff

 “Texas Wants Reserve Bank,” proclaimed the Texas Bankers Record in February 1914.
 While bankers, business and community leaders in Dallas, Fort Worth and Houston wanted a Reserve Bank in their city, they agreed: “Texas first; the city after.”
 Eager leaders from each city made passionate pleas on behalf of their communities at the Reserve Bank Organization committee hearing that February in Austin.

 On April 2, 1914, Dallas was selected as the site of the Federal Reserve Bank for the Eleventh District, an area encompassing Texas and parts of New Mexico, Louisiana, Arizona and Oklahoma (the district was later redrawn to include only Texas, northern Louisiana and southern New Mexico), edging out New Orleans.
 The Reserve Bank Organization committee stated that it chose the 12 cities it believed were the most important in terms of banking resources, central location, and communication and transportation facilities.
 Dallas’ selection over New Orleans was controversial, as Dallas, and New Orleans had comparably sized banks at the time, but the committee thought it especially noteworthy that the banking business in Dallas had more than doubled in the past decade while that in New Orleans had remained stable.1